 Through these, with the help of God’s grace, even earthly possessions are transformed into heavenly blessings; it is a fact that many people use the wealth which is either rightfully left to them or otherwise acquired, as a tool of devotion.
 By distributing what might be superfluous to support the poor, they are amassing imperishable riches, so that what they have discreetly given cannot be subject to loss.
 They have properly placed those riches where their heart is; it is a most blessed thing to work to increase such riches rather than to fear that they may pass away.

-The post on the treasures of justice is an excerpt from St. Leo the Great, Sermon 92, 1.2.3 (PL 54, 454-455).
-It reflection appears in the Roman Office of Readings for Monday of the last (34th) week of the liturgical year with the accompanying biblical reading taken from 2 Peter 1:1-11.
+The post on the treasures of justice, riches & wealth obtained through mercy and compassion, is an excerpt from St. Leo the Great, Sermon 92, 1.2.3 (PL 54, 454-455).
+It appears in the Roman Office of Readings for Monday of the last (34th) week of the liturgical year with the accompanying biblical reading taken from 2 Peter 1:1-11.